Born: 16 December 1921, Central African Republic

 Also known as: NA

-Andrée Madeleine Blouin, born in 1921 in colonial Ubangi-Shari (Central African Republic), emerged as a pivotal figure in the African independence movement of the 1960s.
-Her early life, marked by a tumultuous childhood in an orphanage and the loss of her son to discriminatory healthcare, instilled a deep passion for political action and social justice.
+Independence activist Andrée Madeleine Blouin emerged as a pivotal figure in the African independence movements of the 1950s and ‘60s.
+Her early life, marked by a tumultuous childhood in an orphanage and the loss of her son to discriminatory healthcare practices, instilled a deep passion for political action and social justice.

-Following Congolese independence in 1960, Blouin served as Chief of Protocol to President Patrice Lumumba.
+Following Congolese independence in 1960, Blouin served as Chief of Protocol to President Patrice Lumumba, writing speeches and liaising with foreign diplomats.
 However, she faced accusations of radicalism and criticism for encouraging female empowerment, leading to her sentence to death after Lumumba’s overthrow.
-Blouin escaped and eventually settled in Paris, continuing to support African nationalist movements until her death in 1986.
+Blouin escaped to Algiers and eventually settled in Paris, continuing to support African nationalist movements until her death in 1986.

-Blouin’s legacy embodies the struggles and triumphs of the African independence era.
+Blouin’s legacy embodies the struggles and triumphs of the African independence struggle in her era.
 Her dedication to decolonization, women’s rights, and social justice make her a significant figure in African history, despite the challenges she faced and the complexity of her role.